-This simple asiago bread is ready in just a few hours!
-Easy no knead asiago cheese bread baked in a Dutch Oven for a crispy crust and chewy interior.
+This simple, no knead asiago bread is ready in just a few hours!
+Baked in a Dutch Oven for a crispy crust and chewy interior.

 STEP ASIDE, plain ol' easy crusty bread.
 There's a new game in town, and it's packed with sweet, buttery, nutty asiago cheese.